Identification

 - Route of elimination

-Plasma clearance of midazolam is higher in patients that remain in supine position, because of a 40-60 percent increase in hepatic blood flow during supination.
+Plasma clearance of midazolam is higher in patients that remain in the supine position, because of a 40-60 percent increase in hepatic blood flow during supination.
 Pregnancy may also increase the metabolism of midazolam.6

 - Half-life

-Intravenous: healthy adults = 1.8 to 6.4 hours (mean of 3 hours).12
+Intravenous: Six single-dose pharmacokinetic studies involving healthy adults yield an elimination half-life of 1.8 to 6.4 hours (mean of approximately 3 hours).14

-Intramuscular: Following IM administration of 10 mg midazolam, mean (±SD) elimination half-life was 4.2 (±1.87) hours.Label
+Intramuscular Following IM administration of 10 mg midazolam, the mean (±SD) elimination half-life of midazolam was 4.2 (±1.87) hours.15

 - Clearance